 Tips and advice on how to evaluate a job offer, negotiate salary and benefits, and make a counter offer if you want to get a higher salary when you receive a job offer from an employer.

 What's the best way to make a counter offer?
 When should you stop negotiating and accept or reject a salary offer?
 Here are tips on how and when to counter when you have received a job offer.
+Also, here's when an employer can withdraw a job offer.

 Accepting a Job Offer